 5. Find the right pace

-No matter what happens just remember that you need to look after number one as well as the business.
-So try not to get too wrapped up in work and try and perfect your work-life balance.
+No matter what happens, just remember that you need to look after number one as well as the business.
+So try not to get too wrapped up in work and try to perfect your work-life balance.